BeenVerified Opt Out Guide

 Manual:

-- Pros: More control over removal data; works well for a small number of opt-outs; no third-party access to your accounts.
+- works well for a small number of opt-outs;

-- Cons: More time to repeat remove actions and track opt-outs across data broker sites; easy to miss a listing unless you re-check; you may need to go through the opt-out process again.
+- more time to repeat remove actions and track opt-outs across data broker sites;

 Assisted:

-- Pros: Faster submissions across many services; central tracking and recurring checks; better control over repeated verification steps.
+- better control over repeated verification steps.

-- Cons: Ongoing cost; less hands-on control.
+- less hands-on control.

 We remove your data for you - faster, verified, trackable.